atulajoshi24/calculator/README.md

 2)subtract
 3)multiply
 4)devide
+5)result

-and 5)result , 6)clear operations
+6)clear

-Maximum two operarnds can be provided at a time
+Maximum two operands can be provided at a time

 It has very minimal UI and entire focus is on JavaScript